If they are your friend, choose to keep it real with them.

-But you and everyone else around you know you’re failing miserably and you’ll probably be fired if you don’t meet the deadline on Friday.
+But you and everyone else around you know you’re failing miserably, and you’ll probably be fired if you don’t meet the deadline on Friday.

-Or Oh it’s good!
 Or Oh it’s alright.
-So here you go ordering the same damn thing just to find out the food suck and now you’re fighting the urge to barf, and create a scene at the restaurant.
+So here you go ordering the same damn thing just to find out the food sucks, and now you’re fighting the urge to barf and create a scene at the restaurant.

 Keep It Real And Help Your Friend Grow Or At Least Help Them Save

-If you don’t like to use the word suck use another word but my main point here is why can’t we just be honest and say “hey you’re not good at this, you’re doing this the wrong way or you need to improve on … and keep it moving.
+If you don’t like to use the word suck, use another word, but my main point here is why can’t we just be honest and say “hey you’re not good at this, you’re doing this the wrong way, or you need to improve on … and keep it moving.

 Is it our first instinct to protect the person’s feelings or is it really to create a mask to protect how we will be viewed or judged by others because of our truthful opinion?